Robert Joseph McManus

 Robert Joseph McManus (born July 5, 1951) is an American prelate of the Roman Catholic Church who has been bishop of the Diocese of Worcester in Massachusetts since 2004.
 He was an auxiliary bishop of the Diocese of Providence in Rhode Island from 1999 to 2004.

-As bishop in Worcester, McManus had been involved in several public controversies over LGBT rights and reproductive services for women.

 Biography

-Early life
+Early life and education

 Robert McManus was born on July 5, 1951, in Providence, Rhode Island, to Edward and Helen (née King) McManus.
 He grew up in the Providence area, graduating from Blessed Sacrament School and Our Lady of Providence Seminary high school in Warwick, Rhode Island.